No Plumbing Needed: DIY Composting Toilet Instructions (with urine divertor)

-There are a lot of good reasons why you’d want to get a composting toilet: It’s better for the environment, it increases your self-sufficiency, you would be better prepared for a disaster in which the plumbing system goes down…
+There are many good reasons you’d want to get a composting toilet: It’s better for the environment, it increases your self-sufficiency, you would be better prepared for a disaster in which the plumbing system goes down…

 If you can afford them (they aren’t cheap!), it’s worth it to buy a composting toilet.
 They really simplify the process.
 But, for those who’d rather go the DIY approach, it’s actually very easy to make a composting toilet.